salty-muffin/expired-user-session/README.md

 # ai-spirit-box

-an ai version of the classic spirit box
+an ai version of the classic spirit box. can be used for post-internet transcommunication (i.e. communication with the spirits of dead users).

 ## requirements

+- `ffmpeg` with `ffplay` needs to be installed.
 - needs a conda environment (can be installed from environment.yml file).
 - needs node to building the frontend (20.x.x+) ideally installed with `nvm`.
 - for proper operation it needs a cuda comapitble gpu with necessary drivers installed.